Large deviations for diffusions interacting through their ranks: Abstract

 \section{Abstract}

-We prove a Large Deviations Principle (LDP) for systems of diffusions (particles) interacting through their ranks, when the number of particles tends to infinity.
-We show that the limiting particle density is given by the unique solution of the approriate McKean-Vlasov equation and that the corresponding cumulative distribution function evolves according to the porous medium equation with convection.
+We prove a Large Deviations Principle (\abbr{LDP}) for systems of diffusions (particles) interacting through their ranks, when the number of particles tends to infinity.
+We show that the limiting particle density is given by the unique solution of the appropriate McKean-Vlasov equation and that the corresponding cumulative distribution function evolves according to a non-degenerate generalized porous medium equation with convection.
 The large deviations rate function is provided in explicit form.
-This is the first instance of a LDP for interacting diffusions, where the interaction occurs both through the drift and the diffusion coefficients and where the rate function can be given explicitly.
-In the course of the proof, we obtain new regularity results for a certain tilted version of the porous medium equation.
+This is the first instance of a \abbr{LDP} for interacting diffusions, where the interaction occurs both through the drift and the diffusion coefficients and where the rate function can be given explicitly.
+In the course of the proof, we obtain new regularity results for tilted versions of such generalized porous medium equation.